Adaptive Bayesian computation for efficient biobank-scale genomic inference: Details of the atlasQTL model and AF-CAVI updates

+\textcite{ruffieux_global-local_2020} also introduce an annealing scheme to the CAVI algorithm, which encourages broader exploration in the early stage of the algorithm and helps reach a higher local maximum of the ELBO.
+During this stage, a positive regularization parameter $T$ (the \emph{temperature}) multiplies the entropy term in the ELBO as in (\ref{formula:elbo}), encouraging exploration of the parameter space and reducing the risk of entrapment in poor local modes.
+We emphasize that the annealing phase modifies the variational objective only during the first few iterations; once the temperature reaches $T=1$, the algorithm reverts to standard CAVI (or AF-CAVI) on the unmodified ELBO.
+Convergence is therefore monitored on the target ELBO after the annealing phase has ended.

-Here we follow the default prior values, initializations and annealing schemes implemented by \textcite{ruffieux_global-local_2020} in the R package \texttt{atlasqtl}.
-Prior of $n_0$ and $t_0$ are set to 1 and 4 respectively.
-The annealing temperature follows the default geometric schedule with initial temperature 2 with grid 10.
-The convergence tolerance, i.e., the difference of ELBO in two consecutive iterations for convergence is set to 0.01.
+Here we follow the default prior specification, initializations and annealing scheme implemented by \textcite{ruffieux_global-local_2020} in the R package \texttt{atlasqtl}.
+The convergence tolerance, i.e., the difference of ELBO in two consecutive iterations is set to 0.01.
+The annealing temperature follows the default geometric schedule with initial temperature 2 with grid 10, i.e., over the first 10 iterations the temperature $T$ is gradually reduced from 2 to 1 according to a geometric cooling schedule.
+To specify the prior hyperparameters $n_0$ and $t_0$, \textcite{ruffieux_global-local_2020} transfers them to more interpretable hyperparameters representing the prior mean and variance for the number of SNPs associated with each protein, namely $m_0, v_0$ respectively.
+We follow their default specification of $m_0 = 1$ and $v_0 = 4$, respectively, when running on simulated data (Section 3.4), and set them to be proportional to the number of SNPs ($p$) when running on blocks of different sizes on chromosome 1 (Section 3.5) with the following formula:

+which corresponds to an average of 1 associated SNP per protein with variance 2.25 in a block of $p = 1\,000$.
+We note that during the annealing phase the variational objective is modified by the temperature parameter and is therefore not the target ELBO; consistently, the ELBO is not evaluated in this phase.
+Once $T=1$ is reached, AF-CAVI reduces to block coordinate ascent on the unmodified ELBO, in which any local factors not selected at a given iteration correspond to null updates with zero improvement.
+The sequence of ELBO values generated by AF-CAVI from this point onward is therefore non-decreasing, matching the monotonicity property of standard CAVI.
+As with standard CAVI, the resulting fixed point is a local optimum of the (non-convex) variational objective rather than a global one.